TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.draft2.md

 ### Why not constructors?

-We have discussed about object constructors in the previous lesson.
+We have discussed object constructors in the previous lesson.
 However, they are simply one of the many ways to organize your code.
-While they are fairly common in the code seen about the internet and a fundamental building block of Javascript language, they have their own flaws.
+While they are fairly common in the code seen about the internet and a fundamental building block of the Javascript language, they have their flaws.

 ### Lesson overview

 This section contains a general overview of topics that you will learn in this lesson.

-- A LESSON OVERVIEW ITEM.
+- Describe the scope of a variable.
+- Explore what closures are.
+- Briefly consider the disadvantages of using constructors.
+- Discuss Factory functions with examples.
+- Discuss Private variables and functions concerning factory functions.
+- Showcase object inheritance with the help of factory functions.
+- Describe what module pattern and IIFEs are.
+- Discuss encapsulation and how the module pattern helps with namespacing.

 ### Scoopfuls of scopes

-The word "scoping" essentially asks, "where is a certain variable available to me?" - it indicates the current context of a variable.
+The word "scoping" essentially asks, "Where is a certain variable available to me?" - it indicates the current context of a variable.
 When a variable is not declared within **any** functions, existing outside any `{ curly braces }`, they are said to be in the **global scope**, meaning that they are available everywhere.
-If they are within them, they are known to be **locally scoped**.
+If they are within a function or `{ curly braces }`, they are known to be **locally scoped**.

 Before ECMAScript 6, Javascript had a single keyword to declare a variable, `var`.
-These variables can be **redefined** and **updated**, and are said to be defined within the **function scope**, meaning, they are only available within the function they are declared in.
+These variables can be redefined and updated, and are said to be defined within the **function scope**, meaning, they are only available within the function they are declared in.

-Post ECMAScript 6, the keywords `let` and `const` were introduced.
-While `var` variables were function scoped, these allow you to defined variables that are **block scoped** - basically, scoping the variable to only be available within the closest set of `{ curly braces }` in which it was defined.
-These braces can be those of a `for` loop, `if-elseif` condition, or any other such construct, and are called, a block.
+In ECMAScript 6, the keywords `let` and `const` were introduced.
+While `var` variables were function scoped, these allow you to define variables that are **block scoped** - basically, scoping the variable to only be available within the closest set of `{ curly braces }` in which it was defined.
+These braces can be those of a `for` loop, `if-else` condition, or any other similar construct, and are called, a block.
 Let's see an example to sum this all up.

 ~~~javascript
 let globalAge = 23; // This is a global variable